Besides being a game collector and historian, Bruce Whitehill has been a game inventor for over 30 years.

 Mr. Whitehill writes about games as they reflect American culture.
 As a result of his expertise in games and recreational artifacts (he also collects jigsaw puzzles and mechanical puzzles), he has been called upon to aid and advise museum staff, appraise private collections, provide auction houses with information and estimated values of games coming up for sale, and even provide historical data for major game companies involved in litigation.

 Mr. Whitehill had the largest diversified collection of antique American games in the world – over 400 U.S. companies represented from 1843 to 2000.
+More than 6000 of these games were sold to the Ludothèque de Boulogne-Billancourt near Paris, and his extensive collection of American advertising games and premiums were donated to the Strong Museum of Play in Rochester, New York.
 He also has an impressive collection of game advertisements, catalogs, books, and ephemera which he uses to help him with his games research.
-His special areas of collecting are mystery games, skill-and-action games, and advertising games and premiums.
+His special areas of collecting are skill-and-action games and asymmetrical games from around the world, plus mystery games.
 He is a member of the Europäische Spielesammler Gilde – European Society of Game Collectors (ESG) and the Association of Game & Puzzle Collectors.

 As a collector, he has been featured on Charles Kurault’s “Dateline America,” CNBC’s “Smart Money,” “The Joe Franklin Show,” and on “Personal FX” on the FX cable network, and “Public Affairs” on Fox TV (Rochester, NY).
 As a games expert and historian, he has been spotlighted in such magazines as Grit , Woman’s World, Toy & Hobby World, and has been quoted in Esquire, The Los Angeles Times, The Wall Street Journal, Smart Money, and numerous other publications.
 He was the main feature in Rhode Island Monthly magazine, in September, 2003.
 He was the guest commentator for a full hour on NPR, National Public Radio’s “Public Interest,” on a special program devoted to games and their development.
 His remarks about the design and merchandising of games appear in a chapter on the marketing environment, in the college textbook, Marketing (Charles Lamb; International Thomson Publishing).
 He was even the subject of an internationally syndicated Ripley’s Believe It Or Not! cartoon which was translated into various languages for publication throughout the world.

 Games are both an avocation and a vocation for Mr. Whitehill, who has spent 30 years as a game inventor and consultant to the Toy and Game industry.
 He is the inventor of such games as “Ripley’s Believe It Or Not!”
 (Milton Bradley Company’s best seller for 1984 -- the game is now housed at the Ripley's Believe It or Not Museum in London), “The Fraggle Rock Game,” “Snoopy Card Game,” and “Centipede (a copy of which is at the Computer Games Museum in Berlin),” among others; his “Championship Baseball” has been on exhibit at the Baseball Hall of Fame in Cooperstown, New York.
-His “The Psychedelic Cipher Caper,” a mystery party game, was a parlor game extension of his other vocation: writing and directing live-action, murder mystery dinner theater productions.
+His “The Psychedelic Cipher Caper,” a mystery party game, was a parlor game extension of his other vocation: writing and directing live-action, murder mystery dinner theater productions at his U.S.-based company, The Mystery Game, which also does mock jury trials as "We, The Jury."
 Mr. Whitehill continues to develop game concepts for companies and independent inventors, and is expert at analyzing and enhancing game play and writing detailed instructions.
 He is a member of the Spiele Autoren Zunft – Game Designers Association (SAZ).

 As a prominent exhibitor of early games, he has had major game exhibitions at museums in New York, New Jersey, Connecticut, Massachusetts, California, as well as in La Tour de Peilz, Switzerland and Chemnitz, Germany; items from his large collection have been on display in galleries from Essex, Connecticut, to Seattle, Washington, and his extensive selection of travel games was viewed by thousands of people in a unique exhibit at the San Francisco International Airport.
 His extensive collection of games themed around the American West was sold to the Rockwell Museum in Corning, New York, and many of his earliest games are now at the Strong Museum in Rochester, New York.